 Debugging

-This guide helps diagnose issues when timing tests don’t behave as expected.
+This guide helps you diagnose issues when timing tests don’t behave as expected.

 First step: verify your harness

-Section titled “First step: verify your harness”Before investigating other issues, confirm your test harness is working:
+Section titled “First step: verify your harness”Before investigating anything else, make sure your test harness works:

 use tacet::{TimingOracle, AttackerModel, helpers::InputPair};